 JENS L. THOMSEN is a composer, artist, and producer based in the Faroe Islands.
 He holds an MSc in Environmental and Architectural Acoustics from London South Bank University and a BA in Music Technology from the University of West London.
 His work explores the intersection of art, technology, and the environment.
-Through his project ORKA, Jens has been nominated twice for the Nordic Council Music Prize.
+Through his moniker ORKA, Jens has been nominated twice for the Nordic Council Music Prize.

 Birds With Wings is a collaborative soundscape installation created for the Tonik arts event, with a second life at World Expo 2025 in Japan.
 Rather than composing in isolation, the piece invites public participation—allowing the audience to contribute their voices as part of the larger composition.